liamzdenek/zillow-application/memory-bank/progress.md

 ## Current Blockers

 No blockers at this time.
-The project is in the initial planning and setup phase.
+The project is progressing according to plan.

 ## Recent Achievements

+- Set up complete NX monorepo structure with all required packages
-- Defined comprehensive metrics for monitoring real estate professional health
+- Defined comprehensive shared type system for the entire application
-- Designed a segmentation strategy that allows for detailed analysis
-- Created a system architecture that balances implementation simplicity with functionality
-- Established a technical approach that can be implemented within the one-day timeline
+- Created detailed UI mockups for desktop and mobile views
+- Installed all required dependencies for development
+- Established clear type safety between frontend and backend components

 ## Next Immediate Tasks

-1. Complete Memory Bank documentation
-2. Initialize NX monorepo structure with required packages
-3. Set up .gitignore file
-4. Install required dependencies
-5. Begin implementing CDK infrastructure
+1. Implement CDK infrastructure for DynamoDB, Lambda, API Gateway, S3, and CloudFront
+2. Create data generator script to populate DynamoDB with realistic sample data
+3. Implement Express.js backend with metrics and simulation endpoints
+4. Develop React frontend with Chart.js visualizations
+5. Connect frontend to backend API

 ## Timeline and Milestones